benjiesun666-gif/transformer-go-tpu/design.md

   - Value cross‑entropy loss (target is the integer bucket index).
   - Optionally, Bayesian uncertainty loss (MSE between `uncertainty` and the normalized prediction error) when `use_bayesian=True`.
 - **Advanced Optimizer Stack**: The traditional AdamW optimizer has been replaced with a combination of **SGD + Lookahead** (`optax.lookahead`).
 This allows the optimizer to explore the loss landscape more aggressively while maintaining stability.
-- **Stochastic Weight Averaging (SWA)** : An SWA mechanism is implemented manually via `jax.tree_map` across epochs.
+- **Stochastic Weight Averaging (SWA)**: An SWA mechanism is implemented manually via `jax.tree_map` across epochs.
 It maintains a smoothed running average of the model weights (`swa_params`), which provides significantly better generalization and robust performance in self-play compared to the raw training weights.
-- **Automated Hyperparameter Tuning**: The training script integrates **Optuna** for Bayesian hyperparameter search .
+- **Automated Hyperparameter Tuning**: The training script integrates **Optuna** for Bayesian hyperparameter search.
 By passing the `--tune` flag, the system bypasses standard training and uses the Tree-structured Parzen Estimator (TPE) algorithm combined with a `MedianPruner` to dynamically find the optimal learning rate, Transformer depth, and attention heads based on Validation Loss.
 - Checkpoints are saved using `orbax.checkpoint`, securely storing model parameters and states.
 - Losses are logged to TensorBoard for monitoring.